Chloramphenicol: Spectrum

 Each of these concentrations is dependent upon the bacterial strain being targeted.
-Some strains of E. coli, for example, show spontaneous emergence of chloramphenicol resistance.
+Some strains of E coli, for example, show spontaneous emergence of chloramphenicol resistance.

 Resistance

 Three mechanisms of resistance to chloramphenicol are known: reduced membrane permeability, mutation of the 50S ribosomal subunit, and elaboration of chloramphenicol acetyltransferase.
 It is easy to select for reduced membrane permeability to chloramphenicol in vitro by serial passage of bacteria, and this is the most common mechanism of low-level chloramphenicol resistance.
 High-level resistance is conferred by the cat-gene; this gene codes for an enzyme called chloramphenicol acetyltransferase, which inactivates chloramphenicol by covalently linking one or two acetyl groups, derived from acetyl-S-coenzyme A, to the hydroxyl groups on the chloramphenicol molecule.
 The acetylation prevents chloramphenicol from binding to the ribosome.
 Resistance-conferring mutations of the 50S ribosomal subunit are rare.

 Chloramphenicol resistance may be carried on a plasmid that also codes for resistance to other drugs.
 One example is the ACCoT plasmid (A=ampicillin, C=chloramphenicol, Co=co-trimoxazole, T=tetracycline), which mediates multiple drug resistance in typhoid (also called R factors).

 As of 2014 some Enterococcus faecium and Pseudomonas aeruginosa strains are resistant to chloramphenicol.
 Some Veillonella spp. and Staphylococcus capitis strains have also developed resistance to chloramphenicol to varying degrees.

+Some other resistance genes beyond cat are known, such as chloramphenicol hydrolase, and chloramphenicol phosphotransferase.

 Adverse effects

 Aplastic anemia

-The most serious side effect of chloramphenicol treatment is aplastic anaemia.
+The most serious side effect of chloramphenicol treatment is aplastic anaemia ('AA').
 This effect is rare but sometimes fatal.
 The risk of AA is high enough that alternatives should be strongly considered.
 Treatments are available but expensive.
 No way exists to predict who may or may not suffer this side effect.
 The effect usually occurs weeks or months after treatment has been stopped, and a genetic predisposition may be involved.
 It is not known whether monitoring the blood counts of patients can prevent the development of aplastic anaemia, but patients are recommended to have a baseline blood count with a repeat blood count every few days while on treatment.
 Chloramphenicol should be discontinued if the complete blood count drops.
 The highest risk is with oral chloramphenicol (affecting 1 in 24,000–40,000) and the lowest risk occurs with eye drops (affecting less than one in 224,716 prescriptions).

-Thiamphenicol, a related compound with a similar spectrum of activity, is available in Italy and China for human use, and has never been associated with aplastic anaemia.
-Thiamphenicol is available in the U.S. and Europe as a veterinary antibiotic, but is not approved for use in humans.